emonadeo/welcome-bot/README.md

+> This Project is discontinued.
+Little did I know when I created that bot and it means I did a few crucial mistakes.
+While the bot itself works completely fine, it's easily hackable and thus not recommended to install on a server.
+Discord also now has an official feature to greet new members, so half of the function of this bot got outdated.

 ## About
 **Welcome Bot** is aimed at encouraging people to get to know each other better and more quickly but also serves as some form of Butler and lets certain tasks be delegatable.
 ### So, what gives?